3drepo/3drepo.io/backend/src/scripts/utility/README.md

 - `daily` : executed everytime the scheduler runs
 - `weekly`: executed every Sunday.
 - `monthly`: executed on the first Sunday of every month.
+- `emailOnFailure`: boolean flag to denote if an email should be sent upon error (default: true)

 Each property takes an array of objects with the following properties: